ABOUT THE FELLOWSHIP

-For College Fellowship & Career Advisers
+Information for College Fellowship & Career Advisers

-Students committed to working in social justice and equality have long sought domestic fellowship opportunities in the social impact or nonprofit sector—fellowships that will challenge them, train them and empower them to “lead the change.”
+For students interested in careers in social justice and equality, it can be hard to find domestic fellowship opportunities in the social impact/nonprofit sector that will challenge them, train them and empower them to โ€œlead the change.โ€

-But such programs are uncommon, especially programs that include a living wage.
+Few such programs are availableโ€”especially programs that include a living wage.

 Eligibility

-Successful applicants have a strong interest in issues of inequality and social justice as well as a strong academic record and significant leadership experience.
-Our Fellows have graduated from a diverse range of colleges and universities with a wide range of majors.
+Successful applicants have a strong interest in issues of inequality and social justiceย as well as a strong academic record and significant leadership experience.
+Ourย Fellows have graduated from a diverse range of colleges and universities with a wideย range of majors.

 Questions

-“The Fellowship has had a huge impact on my personal and professional development.
-I’ve gained skills, mentors and an incredible group of friends.
-I hope to give back a fraction of what it has and continues to give to me.”
+โ€œThe Fellowship has had a huge impact on my personal and professional development.
+Iโ€™ve gained skills, mentors and an incredible group of friends.
+I hope to give back a fraction of what it has and continues to give to me.โ€

 Alma mater